Analyzing and Forecasting Success in the Men's Ice Hockey World (Junior) Championships Using a Dynamic Ranking Model

 These studies mostly focus on the outcomes of individual matches or specific partial statistics.
 The study of \cite{Holy2022f}, however, offers a notable exception by modeling the final standings, i.e., the complete ranking of all participating teams.
 Prior to the work of \cite{Holy2022f}, a review of the ranking literature by \cite{Yu2019} highlighted the lack of dynamics in existing ranking models.
 Addressing this gap, \cite{Holy2022f} proposed a score-driven model based on the Plackett--Luce distribution, offering a universally applicable time series approach for rankings.
 This model was applied to the results of the Men's Ice Hockey World Championships.
 However, the application was more illustrative than in-depth, and the approach was purely time-series-based and incorporated only a single predictor variable: a dummy variable indicating the host country, which was ultimately found to be insignificant in the analysis.

 This paper aims to build upon and extend the study of \cite{Holy2022f} by incorporating a broader range of predictor variables.
 In addition to focusing on the World Championships, we also examine the World Junior Championships and explore the relation between the two.
-Our first objective is to evaluate the impact of factors such as the results from related tournaments, players' physical attributes, and players' experience on the success of national teams.
+Our first objective is to evaluate the impact of factors such as the home advantage, results from related tournaments, players' physical attributes, and players' experience on the success of national teams.
+These variables are crucial as they reflect the multifaceted nature of performance in international ice hockey, where success depends not only on team strategies and individual skills but also on contextual and physical factors.
+By analyzing these elements, we contribute to more informed decision-making in national team management and player development strategies.
 The inclusion of these variables necessitates several modifications to the model proposed by \cite{Holy2022f}.